 Problem: There’s just not enough money for healthcare cybersecurity, even in a normal year.
-Now, as providers max out their bandwidth in the pandemic, the cost of PPE and staff overtime, coupled with huge revenue losses from reduced voluntary procedures during COVID19, have left most healthcare establishments in financial straits like never before.
+Now, as providers max out their bandwidth in the pandemic, the cost of Personal Protective Equipment (PPE) and staff overtime, coupled with huge revenue losses from reduced voluntary procedures during COVID19, have left most healthcare establishments in financial straits like never before.

 Solution: With strained budgets coinciding with the rise in cybercrime targeting healthcare, lawmakers need to swiftly consider how to fund the sector’s everyday IT security, as well as provide targeted support for growing remote and online services.
 Robust IT security standards should extend to all environments, and in an ideal world, governments will provide resources and enforcement in equal measure.

 In the meantime, BAI Security has a comprehensive, cost-effective solution for healthcare providers.
-Our budget-friendly HIPAA Risk Assessment affirms your compliance and the safety of your patients’ PHI, all while evaluating your organization’s network, data, and infrastructure security.
+Our budget-friendly HIPAA Security Risk Assessment affirms your compliance and the safety of your patients’ health information, all while evaluating your organization’s network, data, and infrastructure security.